Materials Acceleration Platform for Electrochemistry: a Platform for Autonomous Electrochemistry: Methods

 \section{Methods}

-The design philosophy of the MAP-E centers on maximizing experimental throughput while minimizing the trade-offs in versatility and flexibility that commonly constrain automated or autonomous electrochemical platforms.
-Prior to operation, stock solutions are prepared to span the target environmental range, and polished samples are loaded into dedicated sample racks.
+The design philosophy of the MAP-E centers on maximizing experimental throughput while minimizing the trade-offs in versatility and flexibility that commonly constrain automated electrochemical platforms.
+Prior to operation, stock solutions are prepared to span the target environmental range, and polished samples are loaded into the dedicated sample racks.
 A high-level software interface accepts experiment requests which specify the electrochemical methods, sample selection, and environmental conditions.
-Once initiated, MAP-E automatically orchestrates the full workflow.
+Once initiated, the MAP-E automatically orchestrates the full workflow.
 The system loads samples into the electrochemical cells, mixes and dispenses the target electrolyte compositions via the liquid-handling system.
-It executes the prescribed electrochemical measurements, and processes the resulting data to extract the corrosion parameters of interest while the system cleans the cells and prepares for the next round of experiments.
+It executes the prescribed electrochemical measurements, and processes the resulting data to extract the corrosion parameters of interest while the system rinses the cells and prepares for subsequent experiments.
 The following sections describe the hardware, control software, and modeling framework for the autonomous stability diagram investigation.